husarion/panther_ros/panther_power_control/README.md

 ### fan_controller_node.py

-Observes internal temperatures of the robot and turns on and off builting cooling fan.
-Fan is turned on based on internal computer CPU temperature and motor driver temperature.
+Observes internal temperatures of the robot and turns on and off the built-in cooling fan.
+The fan is turned on based on the internal computer CPU temperature and motor driver temperature.
 Available since Panther version 1.2.

 #### Subscribes